The oxygen-gut dysbiosis connection

 The researchers wondered whether antibiotics could affect this state of hypoxia.
 After just three days of broad-spectrum antibiotics, butyrate levels had dropped dramatically, gut oxygen levels had risen, and the state of epithelial hypoxia was lost.
 The oxygen-sensor HIF was no longer stabilized, and the gut-protective genes were no longer expressed, leading to a loss of gut barrier function.

-And it wasn’t just a lack of fiber, the substrate for butyrate production.
+And it wasn’t just for lack of fiber, the substrate for butyrate production.
 The gut microbiota of the antibiotic-treated mice had completely lost its ability to produce butyrate or other SCFAs from dietary fermentable fibers!
 Fortunately, they went on to find that the administration of supplemental butyrate was able to rescue the “physiologic hypoxia” and gut barrier function.
 But more on that later.

 A microbial signature of gut dysbiosis: low abundance of butyrate producers and an expansion of facultative anaerobes